-Unfortunately, the severity of included patients could not be accurately inferred from clinical, laboratory, or radiological parameters documented in the included studies of the present SRMA.
-Therefore, mortality was compared between those patients admitted to hospital wards and ICUs, in those studies in which the hospital site from where TCZ was administered was specified.
-Logically, patients in whom TCZ was indicated during ICU admission showed higher mortality in comparison to those treated in hospital wards.
-However, since the COVID-19 pandemic induced an unprecedented influx of patients into the ICUs, the particular emergency situation and resource availability of each hospital involved in the included studies most likely conditioned either the criteria when transferring patients from hospital wards to ICUs, or the ethical decisions related to the withdrawal of life support decisions.
+354 Unfortunately, the severity of patients could not be accurately inferred from the clinical, 355 laboratory, or radiological parameters documented in the included studies of the 356 present SRMA.
+Therefore, mortality was compared between those patients admitted to 357 hospital wards and ICUs, in those studies in which the hospital site from where TCZ was 358 administered was specified.
+Logically, patients in whom TCZ was indicated during ICU 359 admission showed higher mortality in comparison to those treated in hospital wards.
+360 However, since the COVID-19 pandemic induced an unprecedented influx of patients into the ICUs, the particular emergency and resource availability of each hospital 361 362 involved in the included studies most likely conditioned either the criteria when 363 transferring patients from hospital wards to ICUs, or the ethical decisions related to the 364 withdrawal of life support decisions.

-Outside of RCTs, observational data from the included studies only reflected the clinical practice of physicians when indicating TCZ use.
-Consequently, the present results show that TCZ was mostly prescribed in those more seriously-ill patients presenting at a more advanced stage of COVID-19, with severe lung injury and systemic hyperinflammatory multi-organ failure.
-In this regard, it would be unfair to infer that the higher the use of TCZ and average of concomitant corticosteroids, the higher the risk of ICU admission or death.
-Therefore, further RCTs on TCZ use in COVID-19 should clarify the interaction of confounding variables, it being crucial to know which patients are the best candidates to eventually receive TCZ as immunomodulatory agent, as well as the beneficial and harmful effects of its use in the absence of or in combination with steroids.
+366 Outside of RCTs, observational data from the included studies only reflected the clinical 367 practice of physicians when indicating TCZ use.
+Consequently, the present results show 368 that TCZ was mostly prescribed in those more seriously-ill patients presenting at a more 369 advanced stage of COVID-19, with severe lung injury and systemic hyperinflammatory 370 multi-organ failure.
+In this regard, it would be unfair to infer that the higher the use of 371 TCZ and the average of concomitant corticosteroids, the higher the risk of ICU admission perpetuity.
+It is made available under a CC-BY-NC-ND 4.0 International license .

+or death.
+Therefore, further RCTs on TCZ use in COVID-19 should clarify the interaction of confounding variables, it being crucial to know which patients are the best candidates to eventually receive TCZ as an immunomodulatory agent, as well as the beneficial and harmful effects of its use in the absence of or in combination with steroids.

-Moreover, in the particular case of the ICU setting, most of the included studies showed insufficient data to appropriately assess the effects when TCZ was prescribed in critically-ill patients.
-However, since a majority of such seriously-ill patients with COVID-19 admitted to ICUs are submitted to mechanical ventilation and other multiple invasive procedures, and receive concomitant wide-spectrum antibiotics or steroid treatment, there is a great concern regarding the well-known risk of TCZ favoring the occurrence of life-threatening secondary bacterial, viral or fungal opportunistic infections, as it has also been documented in the present SRMA in up to one-fifth of cases in the TCZ-group (53,81,82).
+377 Moreover, in the particular case of the ICU setting, most of the included studies showed insufficient data to appropriately assess the effects when TCZ was prescribed in 378 critically-ill patients.
+However, since a majority of such seriously-ill patients with COVID-379 380 19 admitted to ICUs are submitted to mechanical ventilation and other multiple invasive 381 procedures, and receive concomitant wide-spectrum antibiotics or steroid treatment, it 382 is of great concern the well-known risk of TCZ favoring the occurrence of life-threatening 383 secondary bacterial, viral or fungal opportunistic infections, as it has also been 384 documented in the present SRMA in up to one-fifth of cases in the TCZ-group [53,80,81].
+385